-We do not apply sunscreen or insect repellent.
-If desired, parents or guardians should apply them prior to coming to school.
+We will only apply sunscreen or insect repellent with permission from parents.
+If desired, parents or guardians should complete the appropriate permission paperwork.

 Accidents & Insurance

 Hope Lutheran Church carries accident insurance for children while in our care.
 At least one staff member, who is trained in first aid, cardiopulmonary resuscitation (CPR) and rescue breathing, will be on the premises during the school's hours of operation and on all field trips.